retifrav/rclone-rc-web-gui/docker/README.md

 - `RCLONE_USER`;
 - `RCLONE_PASS`.

+If you are going to add SFTP remotes with SSH keys based authentication, then you will probably want to map the `~/.ssh` folder too, for example with `-v /path/to/dckr/ssh:/home/rclone/.ssh`.

 You can take a look at a set of example values [below](#synology-dsm-with-container-manager).

 ### Synology DSM with Container Manager